jrusso-FS-developer/ReservationsPlusApp/README.md

 # Reservations Plus App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2., and developed by Justin P. Russo
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2., and developed by Justin Russo

 ## Development server